The Master Guide to Choosing the Best Shampoo For a Pomeranian Dog

 Why Your Pomeranian’s Coat is Scientifically Unique

 Most dogs have a single layer of fur.
-Your Pomeranian has two distinct layers that serve different biological purposes.
+Your Pomeranian has two distinct layers that serve completely different biological purposes.
 The undercoat is soft, dense, and downy.
 Its job is to trap air and regulate body temperature in both heat and cold.
-The outer guard hairs are longer and coarser, designed to repel water and shield the skin from UV rays.
+The outer coat hairs are longer and coarser, designed to repel water and shield the skin from UV rays.

 Hidden Gem 1: The Role of the Acid Mantle